Resident experience with getting their healthcare needs met | Health Quality Alberta Focus

 • What might be different between the resident and family experience with meeting healthcare needs?

-• Which Supportive Living Accommodation Standard(s) does this question help inform, if any?
+• Which accommodation standard(s) does this question help inform, if any?

 • Which Continuing Care Health Service Standard(s) does this question help inform, if any?